-When working with a pregnant woman through an investigation and assessment or a support service case, consider what practical support you can offer to help her achieve her goals.
-Here are some ideas to start:
+When working with a pregnant woman through an investigation and assessment or a support service case, it is important that practitioners actively work to offer help and support to a pregnant woman to achieve her goals.

 - Negotiate longer times for prenatal appointments.

-- Negotiate consistent health workers for prenatal appointments if possible.
+- Negotiate consistent health workers for prenatal appointments.

-- Offer practical assistance to get to appointments if possible.
+- Offer practical assistance to get to appointments.

 - Use a variety of methods to remind her of upcoming appointments.

 - If appointments are missed, stay supportive and curious about why.

 - Ask her how you can be of the most use.

 - Link her to the hospital social worker.

 - Link the woman to cultural or other supports.